Masters Frequently Asked Questions

 I have sent my final transcript/certificate, will I receive an acknowledgment?

 We do not normally acknowledge receipt of the documentation that has been sent.
-However, you will get a reply as soon the final decision has been taken and a revised offer will be made accordingly.
+However, you will get a reply as soon as the final decision has been taken and a revised offer will be made accordingly.

 Can you send me information about the Graduate Diploma in Economics?